 How could you stand up to truth’s annihilating radiance, if your long sleep weren’t soon to swaddle and cradle you in its soothing gloom?
 How could we bear up under the spurns and ravages of time, if time didn’t sweep us through them so expeditiously?
 When you know that you are doomed to die, how could you bear to live, if you weren’t drugged by your illusions?
 Yet how could you endure the truth, if you weren’t sure that death would spare you from enduring it for too long?
 We can bear to go on living because we know that we are soon to die.
 But how could we bear to go on living if we believed it for real?

 Life, like a bad epigram, makes up for in brevity what it lacks in depth.

 We let the hours leak away by crushing each minute to yield its use.
-We strive to squeeze the good from each moment, and so we drain the hour of its magic.
+By striving to squeeze the good from each moment, we drain the hour of its magic.
 We are penny wise and pound foolish with both time and truth.